AnimatedRNG/splash-2016-conway/README.md

 ### (Row, Column) vs (x, y)

 When I had to implement the Game of Life, I kept mixing up (Row, Column) with (x, y).
-So I decided to use the Pythonic convention of **Explicit over Implict** and encourage named arguments:
+So I decided to use the Pythonic convention of **Explicit over Implicit** and encourage named arguments:

 ``` python
     lifewindow.create_cell(row = 0, col = 5)